donkeyx/cluster-utils/README.md

 # cluster-utils

-## description
+## Description

-Sample docker image to give you a bash session into your cluster, with lots of tools for testing network routes etc. I find it super handy when i am testing iotio routes/dns and security group access.
+Sample docker image to give you a bash session into your cluster, with lots of tools for testing network routes etc. I find it super handy when i am testing istio routes/dns and security group access.

 This container will by default run for 30mins before exiting.
 You can override this behavior